Skip to content

 The Project Config screen allows you to switch Sourcery rules on and off.
 When you do so it will edit or create a .sourcery.yaml file in your project.
 This is the configuration file used by Sourcery.

-You can also go to the Your Plan section to get information about your Sourcery account, and the benefits of upgrading to Pro and Team accounts.
+You can also go to the Your Plan section to get information about your Sourcery account.

 Skip a Suggestion